lazi-nhr/bc-oln-ct/README.md

 ### Registration

-A registered user will be automatically logged in when they connect their wallet.
+Registered users will be automatically logged in when they connect their wallet.
 For new users, they can register by providing their details.

 ![Registration](./images/1_registration.jpg)